ST5011 - Sport Therapy (2018/19)

 The practical exam 2 (40%) requires the students to comprehend and analyse a set of case notes making a clinical decision as to a safe and appropriate treatment.
 It will also involve a viva discussion of manual therapy philosophies and their approach to treating the symptoms of the case in a sporting/dancing context.
 Students will then be required to carry out appropriate manual therapy techniques.

 Students must obtain at least 40% to pass this module.
-In addition students must normally obtain at least 35% in each component of assessment within this module.
-A mark of between 35% and 39% may be compensated by other components if the performance in practical components is safe.
-If the module is passed on reassessment, then the maximum mark awarded will be 40%.
+In addition, students must normally obtain at least 35% in each component of assessment within this module.
+A mark of between 35% and 39% may be compensated by other components if the performance in practical components is safe (or when a mark of 37% is achieved upon implementation of the 2017 University grading scheme).
 Satisfactory attendance must be achieved for progression from this module to be awarded.

-Nordin, M. and Frankel, V. (2003) Basic Biomechanics of the Musculoskeletal System.
+Nordin, M. and Frankel, V. (2012) Basic Biomechanics of the Musculoskeletal System (4th Ed)..
 Lippincott Williams and Wilkins

-Palastanga, Field and Soames (2011) Anatomy and Human Movement: Structure and Function (6th Ed).
-Butterworth and Heinemann
+Palastanga and Soames (2012) Anatomy and Human Movement: Structure and Function (6th Ed).
+Churchill Livingstone